krzysztofzablocki/Sourcery/README.md

 - `name` <- Name
 - `type` <- type of the variable
+- `typeName` <- returns name of the type, including things like optional markup
+- `unwrappedTypeName` <- returns name of the type, unwrapping the optional e.g. for variable with type `Int?` this would return `Int`
 - `isOptional` <- whether is optional
 - `isComputed` <- whether is computed
 - `isStatic` <- whether is static variable